London and District Business Hall of Fame

 • Jill Wilcox

-The London and District Business Hall of Fame is proud to announce the 2025 inductees who will be honoured at this year’s signature gala event on October 23rd at RBC Place London.
-Jo-Ann Fisher of Hangar9 and Dale and Mark Hunter of the London Knights and have been selected for induction into the Hall of Fame based on their outstanding contributions to business, entrepreneurship, ethics, and philanthropy.
+On October 23, 2025, the London and District Business Hall of Fame inducted Jo-Ann Fisher of Hangar9 and Dale and Mark Hunter of the London Knights into the Hall of Fame based on their outstanding contributions to business, entrepreneurship, ethics, and philanthropy.

 The London and District Business Hall of Fame supports Junior Achievement South Western Ontario and honours respected members of the London and area business community, past and present, for their exceptional achievements in business and community leadership.